Signature whistle: Within groups

 Signature whistles are primarily used to locate group members, however they can also provide dolphins with the behavioural situations their group members are in.
 Dolphins primarily emit signature whistles when one individual is separated from the rest of the group.
 Non-signature whistles are the main vocalization when all of the group members are together.
 Although signature whistles are used to locate other dolphins, captive dolphins, who can use their sight to locate other animals, also emit these whistles.
 It is believed that signature whistles contain information other than location or identity, and can explain why dolphins in captivity use them.
+For example, signature whistles can increase due to higher levels of anthropogenic activity, potentially signifying that signature whistles are used for communication and intra-group cohesion: Buckstaff et al. (2004) found that there are an increase in signature whistles before a boat passed by a group of dolphins.
 Signature whistle emissions also increase during socialization and predation.

+Janik et al. demonstrate that bottlenose dolphins are able to recognize identity from signature whistles even with voice features removed, making dolphins the only other animal other than humans that can convey identity-related information that does not depend on a specific voice or location.
+Signature whistles imply that dolphins are capable of social recognition; dolphins have been shown to remember other dolphins after over 20 years without contact, just from their whistles.

 Similar to vocal learning, bottlenose dolphins demonstrate vocal copying.
 Bottlenose dolphins repeat another dolphin's signature whistle back in order to address that particular dolphin individually.
 Unlike other animals, dolphins do not display this behavior in aggressive situations.
 Humans and dolphins are the only known species to use vocal copying in cooperative contexts.
 Although this behavior is rare, dolphins with close relationships are more likely to demonstrate vocal copying.
 Also, bottlenose dolphins are capable of producing almost perfect copies of another dolphin's whistle.
 Any differences in the repeated whistle could be deliberate, reinforcing the idea that the dolphins individually address close relatives.
+Dolphins can use signature whistle copying to confirm if a previous message has been received, but other studies such as Watwood et al. have found that wild bottlenose dolphins often copy signature whistles of dolphins that are not in the group, reinforcing signature whistling as a means of location.